NigoroJr/typebest/README.md

 * Add "programming" dictionary
 * Add option which the user can choose whether to type all letters of the last word or finish when he/she reaches 400 letters
+* Online ranking
+* time, number of characters, alphabets, or least favorite

 Credit
 ------
-Many thanks to [Gangas](http://www.twfan.com/) for providing me with the dictionary file!
+Many thanks to [Gangas](http://www.twfan.com/) for providing me with the dictionary files!